OpenSciViz/cloud/backup/README.md

       guid=88bf4f6f-b542-4d71-b733-e1e0bc28542c
       local.storage.uuid=d2197860-f163-402e-8553-cce792a9cd39

   ### c.)
 Note the agent.properties file contains zone, pod, and cluster names each set to "default".
-If these are left as-is/unedited,
-      one MUST specify "default" as the name for the zone, pod, and cluster setup with the Admin GUI (see below).
+If these are left as-is/unedited, one MUST specify "default" as the name for the zone, pod, and cluster setup with the Admin GUI (see below).

       Also be sure to double-check there are no typos in the zone, pod, and cluster names.
 The names that are present in the agent.properties files MUST be CONGRUENT with the names entered in the Admin GUI dialogues.

   ### d.)
 The simplest edit of the agent.properties file would be just the 2 uuids.
-This would induce the agent to look
-      at the host network config for NICs (but it ignores bridges) -- it will then proceed to create its own bridge(s).
+This would induce the agent to look at the host network config for NICs (but it ignores bridges).
+It does not create bridges, expecting to find "cloudbr0" and optionally "cloudbr1".
+But it will create 3 or 4 vNICs for each system VM and vNIC for each guest VM which it attaches to the bridge(s).

       Even when one edits the agent.properties, the agent proceeds with "cloudbr0" and possibly "cloudbr1".
-For our single host setup a single bridge suffices, so consider editing all bridge entries to == cloudbr0.
+For our single host setup a single bridge suffices, so consider editing all bridge entries in agent.properties to == cloudbr0.

   ### e.)
-Another edit to consider in agent.properties is the "use local storage", ensuring that guest VM image files
-      are placed in the standard location /var/lib/libvirt/images.
+Another edit to consider in agent.properties is the "use local storage", ensuring that guest VM image files are placed in the standard location /var/lib/libvirt/images.

 # B. Other system config. /etc/... and /mnt/... (the latter is NFS) files that must be modified to properly support cloudstack

 ## 00. It is IMPORTANT to note the host KVM installation indicates the NFS /mnt/secondary MUST be remain mounted at all times.
 Also it is IMPLIED that /mnt/secondary is a MANDATORY mount point (not /net/secondary or whatever), despite the admin GUI dialogue that prompts the user to enter whatever.
 So be sure to enter this mount point name without typos in the Admin GUI dialogue.

     It is also IMPORTANT to note that whether the management service and hypervisor agent service are running on the same host or different hosts on the LAN, the system install-n-config has fewer glitches/gotchas if one